 Koryo Museum – the oldest university in Korea and now a converted museum of local history.
 Also the site of the best propaganda and stamp/postcard shop in the DPRK!

 Lunch at the Thongil Restaurant in Kaesong City – try your hand at traditional Korean Pansangi – a series of dishes served in bronze bowls.
-(Optional extras – Dog soup 40 RMB).
+(Optional extras – Dog soup 40 RMB or 5 euros).

 The concrete wall of the DMZ – this is a little off the beaten track and gives us a great glimpse at the wall which was erected by the South Koreans during the 70’s.
 We can even see South Korean watch towers along the hill from the DPRK post